MarayaPonce/closet-outfit-sorter/README.md

 # closet-outfit-sorter
 Our project consists of a virtual closet.
 You can uppload your clothing items, by entering their characteristics and an image.
 You can also ask for suggested outfits base on occasion and weather.

+This app requires an OpenWeatherMap API key.
+You’ll be prompted to paste it when launching the app.

 ## Installation

 Dependencies are handled with conda, you can install them with: